Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: Introduction

-In this work, we propose a new three-dimensional analytical model for the \gls{tke} and the streamwise Reynolds normal stress~\up{} in wind turbine wakes.
-Section~\ref{sec:wakeTurbulence} describes the datasets generated using a \gls{les} solver based on the \gls{lbm} for smooth and rough boundary layers.
+In this work, we propose a new three-dimensional analytical model for the \gls{tke} and the streamwise normal Reynolds stress~\up{} in wind turbine wakes.
+Section~\ref{sec:wakeTurbulence} describes the datasets generated using a \gls{les} solver based on the \gls{lbm} for \tr{a range of ground roughness and wind turbine thrust coefficients}.
 Afterwards, we analyse the \gls{tke} transport equation budget in section~\ref{sec:simplifiedTkePde} and derive a simplified \gls{pde} for \gls{tke} transport that is solved numerically.
 Using far-wake assumptions, we then propose an analytical model for the \gls{tke} written in an explicit and closed-form expression in section~\ref{sec:analyticalTKE}.
 We extend the discussion in section~\ref{sec:upupExtension} to predictions of \up{}.
-Lastly, we validate model predictions against wind tunnel measurements in section~\ref{sec:windTunnel}. \FloatBarrier
+Lastly, we validate model predictions against wind tunnel measurements in section~\ref{sec:windTunnel}.